fschuhi/digital-garden-rob-burbea-publish/Index/Telos.md

 [[Consciousness]] | 1 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a> (1)</span>
 [[Divinity]] | 1 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a> (1)</span>

+### Quotes
+**<a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> Telos refers to almost like causality from the future. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 3 > Any idea of causality is also a logos" data-href="Dilemmas and Delineations - How did we get here Part 3#Any idea of causality is also a logos" class="internal-link">Any idea of causality is also a logos</a>_</span>

+**<a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 4</a>**
+<span class="counts"><a data-href="2020 Vajra Music" class="internal-link">2020 Vajra Music</a></span>
+> This is what we want.
+We want the body and the <a data-href="soul" class="internal-link">soul</a> integrated together.
+We want the possibility of soul to manifest, express, flow through and flow from all aspects of the being, including the [[Embodiment|body movement]], the body sense, the gesturing, the voice, the language, all of it.
+We want soul to be able to come through there as soul wants to come through there, so that we _can_ follow our <a data-href="telos" class="internal-link">telos</a>, we _can_ discharge our <a data-href="duty" class="internal-link">duty</a>, we _can_ carry that out, we _can_ have a fuller sense of ourselves, sense ourselves with soul, sense our life with soul, our work, our duty, our relationships, our being, the aspects of our being.
+This is what we want. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 4 > We want the body and soul integrated together" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4#We want the body and soul integrated together" class="internal-link">We want the body and soul integrated together</a>_</span>